mintlayer/core/README.md

 Mintlayer relies on a host of Substrate pallets and a few Mintlayer specific pallets.

 -   pp: The implementation of programmable pools on Mintlayer.
-Essentially wasm smart contracts
+Essentially Wasm smart contracts
 -   utxo: Mintlayer's UTXO system

 ### Libs